winitzki/scall/tutorial/programming_dhall.md

 The arguments for those recursive calls are computed from the available data (`a1`, `a2`, etc.) using functions that we denoted by `pre_1_1`, `pre_1_2`, `pre_2_1`, and so on.
 After the recursive calls are completed, the post-processing functions (post_1, post_2, etc.) are applied in order to compute the final results.

-Starting from Haskell code for `f` as shown above, we will now derive an equivalent formulation for `f` as a hylomorphism.
+Starting from Haskell code for `f` as shown above, the HIT algorithm derives an equivalent formulation for `f` as a hylomorphism.

 TODO